 Being a prophet of God, one would think he would have called down fire from heaven or have them properly stoned.
 But his creative mind made up for his lack of hair.
-He called down a curse, a likely thing for a prophet to do; however the unusual curse was calling in two angry, female bears who proceeded to take on all forty-two young rabble rousing youths and mauled every last one of them.
+He called down a curse, a likely thing for a prophet to do; however the unusual curse was calling in two angry, female bears who proceeded to take on all forty-two young rabble-rousing youths and mauled every last one of them.
 This story is not funny but odd.

 The first time I read this I laughed out loud.
 I was actually kind of surprised to find it.
 But humans do funny things, and the story serves a purpose, in a creative sort of way.

 In 1 Samuel 24, David and his men had found refuge from Saul's pursuit to kill him in the oasis of En Gedi.
 David and his men were camping out in the deep recesses of a cave.
-Unaware of this, King Saul just happened to step into that very cave to relieve himself (yes, you heard right, he was relieving himself).
+Unaware of this, King Saul just happened to step into that very cave to relieve himself.

-Saul, the macho, egotistical, self-willed-run-riot, king of the Israel, burst into tears.
+Saul, the macho, egotistical, self-willed-run-riot, king of Israel, burst into tears.
 He declared that David was surely righteous, and conceded that David would one day take over the throne.
 What an unconventional and humorous turn of events in the continuing saga of Saul's efforts to take David out.
 This is another example of reverencing God by not hurting one he called to be his anointed, regardless of their sin.